leeandher/leeandher.github.io/blog/Quick, Slick, Stress-filled Update.md

 Lastly, the Victoria Day weekend.
 It was definitely a great way to just kind of escape from school and classes and whatever just to chill.
 Sure my GitHub contributions got a little grey, and I fell behind in Hackerrank's 30 days of code, but whatever.
 I have plenty of time to worry about school and online courses later, I should take time to enjoy stuff more often.
 That being said, I was pretty much gone from reality cramming the 3 days I got back, but I'm sure in some cosmic sense everything cancelled out, so it's fine.

-Anyway, this blog was a long time coming, and I still have to do my May review, but
+Anyway, this blog was a long time coming, and I still have to do my May review, but hopefully it'll be much shorter now.